 It’s a good time to be a student!
-Usually students (and teachers or other faculty staff) can already get interesting discounts get from retailers and software companies like Amazon, Apple, Ableton, Adobe and Autodesk (wow, maybe it’s just every company which name is starting with ‘A’?!*).
+Usually students (and teachers or other faculty staff) can already get interesting discounts from retailers and software companies like Amazon, Apple, Ableton, Adobe and Autodesk (wow, maybe it’s just every company which name is starting with ‘A’?!*).

-But recently JetBrains also decided to give their cool DAWs out to students and educators for free.
+But recently JetBrains also decided to give out their cool DAWs to students and educators for free.
 Same goes for GitHub which decided to not only give you a micro account for free for two years but bundled it with additional licenses for other platforms as well: they call it GitHub Student Developer Pack.

 *Just to make it complete: Microsoft is also offering lots of advantages for students.
 My school is for example giving out Microsoft Imagine (formerly DreamSpark) licenses to every student.
 That lets us download Microsoft Operating Systems and other Microsoft software for free (even new Windows preview versions or the clunky Visual Studio).